Haivision/srt/docs/API/API-functions.md

 The `inoutlen` should point to a variable initially set to the size of the `output` array.
 The current number of members will be written back to the variable specified in `inoutlen`.
-This paramterer cannot be NULL.
+This parameter cannot be NULL.

 If `output` is specified and the size of the array is at least equal to the number of group members, the `output` array will be filled with group data.